Up to 50% off sofas & mattresses — limited‑time deals.

 • Roomier seat that suits longer legs and longer movie nights

-• Strong value in the lineup for a comfort-forward sit
+• Strong value for a comfort-first sit

 Who it is best for: